Soldelli/gait_anomaly_detection/Seq2Seq-gait-analysis/README.md

 Check that folder for more details about the files.

 ### Your data
-If you are planning to use the data the you collected and on which you already applied the preprocessing procedure, simply copy the `final_matrix.csv` in the folder `./data/` or create a symlink to the file as follows:
+If you are planning to use the data that you collected and on which you already applied the preprocessing procedure, simply copy the `final_matrix.csv` in the folder `./data/` or create a symlink to the file as follows:

 - At a Windows operating system prompt:
 ```bash